 - Oops, ouch.
 Acknowledge when you’ve made a mistake.
 Nobody is perfect and mistakes will be made.

-- Jargon Giraffe.
-Raise your hand (press your thumb against your middle & ring fingers for the shape of a giraffe head!) if you do not understand a term or phrase, and someone will explain the definition to you.
+- Jargon alert!
+If you do not understand a term or phrase, raise your hand or ask in the Zoom chat and someone will explain the definition to you.

 We pay our respect to the elders both past and present, who have stewarded this land throughout the generations.
 We recognize and honor them as the past, present, and future caretakers of this land.